bernhardAxonIvy/doc/source/axonivy/migration/migration-notes-93.rst

 Rest Clients are stored in new locations.
 During development, the project's Rest Clients are now stored in the :ref:`rest-clients.yaml <rest-clients-configuration>` file.
 On the
 |ivy-engine|, Rest Clients have been moved from the System Database to the
-applications's :ref:`app-yaml` file.
+application's :ref:`app-yaml` file.
 Furthermore, rest clients and project migrations do the conversion from the old to the new format for you automatically.

 .. container:: admonition note toggle